tceron/tceron.github.io/_pages/_furtherinfo/others-1.md

 ----------------------------------------------------

+# Master's thesis supervision

+I've supervised/I am supervising the following master's theses:

+* Identifying the positioning of parties based on the political debate on Twitter/X.
+* Generalizing frames identification in news articles.
+* Diversifying news recommenders with frames.

 # PhD degree

-[October 2021-October 2024] - PhD degree in computational linguistics from the [Institute for Natural Language Processing]((https://www.ims.uni-stuttgart.de)) at the University of Stuttgart.
+PhD degree in computational linguistics from the [Institute for Natural Language Processing]((https://www.ims.uni-stuttgart.de)) at the University of Stuttgart.

+Defense: October 14, 2024.

 Title of the thesis: **Methods for Mining Politial Opinions from Texts and Large Language Models.**

 ----------------------------------------------------

-# AI Grid Member

-I am a member of the [AI Grid](https://ai-grid.org/), a network of AI researchers in Germany.